pillmuncher/yogic.cs/README.md

 functions for backtracking.
 Runs the continuation and initiates backtracking.

 `public delegate Ma Mf(Subst subst)`
 The monadic function type.
-Take a substitution environment and returns a monadic object of type Ma.
+Takes a substitution environment and returns a monadic object of type Ma.